 - If possible, have another member of your household care for your animals.

 - Restrict your animal’s contact with other people and animals outside the household.

-Until we know more it is recommended that if you are sick, you avoid contact with pets and other animals, just like you would other people.
+Until we know more, it is recommended that if you are sick, avoid contact with pets and other animals, just like you would other people.
 Find out more from Public Health Ontario and the Public Health Agency of Canada.

 People walking outdoors with their pets should be at minimal risk of contracting the virus provided they maintain a physical distance of at least 2 metres (6 feet) from others.

 No, there has been no demonstrated case of any coronavirus, including COVID-19, being transmitted by a mosquito or fly.
 The virus that cause COVID-19 spreads primarily through droplets generated when an infected person coughs, sneezes or speaks.
 You can also become infected by touching a contaminated surface and then touching your eyes, nose or mouth before washing your hands.

 Hosting a garage or yard sale is not prohibited, however, should you have one, you would be responsible for adhering to all Emergency Orders as well as following appropriate infection prevention and control measures to reduce the risk of COVID-19.

 - Do not exceed the current private gathering limits.

 - Ensure physical distancing of 2 metres (6 feet) is maintained.

 - Perform frequent hand washing/sanitizing.
 Consider providing a hand sanitizing station for those in attendance.